COMPOSITION CAMPS by Fanjul&Ward

 What will happen after the Composition Camps?

-The Editorial Nacional from Chile will publish the works of all participants of the Composition Camps.
+The National Publishing House of Chile will publish the works of all the participants of the Composition Camps.

 There will be a model concert, in which all the works will be recorded and passed on to the students so that they have their own material to show their work.